epics-modules/mrfioc2/documentation/PSI/cml.md

 # CML

 Front Panel CML Outputs provide low jitter differential signals with special outputs.
 The outputs can work in different configurations waveform (pulse) mode, pattern mode and frequency mode.
+CML outputs correspond to Front Pannel ouputs 4-6.
+If CML is disabled, normal TTL outputs are used.

 ## Pattern mode
-There are 4 configurable waveforms (20 or 40 bit pattern), each corresponds to a state of the signal:
+There are 4 configurable waveforms (20 bit pattern), each corresponds to a state of the signal:

 - signal is __rising__: _Pat:Rising-SP_ waveform is sent out after the rising edge is detected and will interrupt the current pattern being sent.